bitprj/devrel/Kmeans_clustering_imgs.md

 ![](https://i.imgur.com/f6vJfk4.png)

-The proportions for each class label.
-From above, the frequency count for some unknown color, 67942, makes up approximately 27% of all the colors.
+These are the proportions for each class label.
+For instance, the frequency count for the first unknown color, 67942, makes up approximately 27% of all the colors.

 Next, create a grid to hold our colors and their proportionate components.